sarchar/RetroDisassemblerStudio/README.md

 * Inline editing of code
 * Real time displays of memory
-* Watches, breakpoints, labels, defines
+* Watches, breakpoints, labels, defines, enums
 * Multiple running instances with separate state
 * Each instance contains its own collection of save states